-Sarah James and Torbjörn Lahti have conducted ecomunicipality and Natural Step workshops, trainings, and presentations together since 2004.
+Sarah James and Torbjörn Lahti have conducted ecomunicipality workshops, trainings, and presentations together since 2004.
 Workshops and presentations they gave in Ashland, WI, Madison, WI, Minneapolis, MN, Vandergrift, PA, and Philadelphia, PA, inspired and motivated ecomunicipality initiatives that have emerged in the Chequamegon Bay region of Wisconsin, Madison, WI, Duluth, MN, Vandergrift, PA, and Lawrence Township, NJ.
 In 2007-2008, they led trainings sponsored by the Tufts University Department of Urban and Environmental Policy & Planning, the American Planning Association’s Environment, Natural Resources, & Energy Division, and the Massachusetts Chapter of the American Planning Association, bringing together sustainability practitioners from around the country to learn how to design and lead local ecomunicipality processes to become a sustainable community.
 In 2009-2010, they worked with a Mexican national agency to "mainstream sustainable development" in an initiative sponsored by the World Bank, and are currently starting a multi-eco-municipality project in Chile.

 Other municipal clients include: